everchens/facer/README.md

   The shape_predictor_5_face_landmarks.dat and dlib_face_recognition_resnet_model_v1.dat can be downloaded from the [dlib website](http://dlib.net).

   The optional libfacedetect library is from [here](https://github.com/ShiqiYu/libfacedetection).

+# Compile
+  Need to be familiar with cmake.
+Modify the CMakelists.txt first, then cmake, cmake --build...

 # Usage
   1, Create a directory with the name "names".
 All face photos will be storaged here.